nicolesylvester/CS386-Learn_Coding/Inception/inception.md

 - “I love the thought of a community hub or chat room that lets you share ideas and gain perspective.”

 **Consumer Assessment (Must have/Nice to have/Don't care)**
-- Weekly Reminders that are not during the workday or at night (Must)
+- Weekly Reminders that are not during the workday or at night: Must have
-- Multiple Languages (Don't care)
+- Multiple Languages: Don't care
-- Achievements and Ranking system (Nice)
+- Achievements and Ranking system: Nice to have
-- Chat Room (Must)
+- Chat Room: Must have
-- Variety of types of projects (Must)
+- Variety of types of projects: Must have
-- Simple, non-overwhelming colors and customizable (Nice)
+- Simple, non-overwhelming colors and customizable: Nice to have

 ### Interview 7
 _Interviewer: Nasya Valenzuela\